nullworks-mirror/cathook/README.md

 **Errors while installing?**

-`/usr/include/c++/5/string:38:28: fatal error: bits/c++config.h: No such file or directory` You don't have gcc-multilib-6 installed correctly.
+`/usr/include/c++/5/string:38:28: fatal error: bits/c++config.h: No such file or directory` You don't have gcc-7-multilib installed correctly.

-`/usr/bin/ld: cannot find -lxoverlay`
+Anything related to `glez` or `xoverlay`

-You don't have cathook libs installed.
-Use ./catlibs script in scripts folder to install them.
+Install libglez and libxoverlay.

 `src/<any file>: fatal error: mathlib/vector.h: No such file or directory` You didn't download Source SDK. **DO NOT DOWNLOAD CATHOOK USING "DOWNLOAD .ZIP" FROM GITHUB.
 USE git clone --recursive!**

-If you are using another distro, make sure to have g++-6, gdb, libc6 and build essentials installed.
+If you are using another distro, make sure to have required dependencies installed.

 ## Updating cathook
 Run the `update` script in cathook folder.